FrannDzs/nVidia-modded-Inf/Readme.md

 * Add manual 'create own inf' section
 * Add 'how to install driver manually' + video?
 * Add devide Id list
+* I only support win x64 modded infs, do not ask for 7, 8 or x86 versions!

 Research and tools: